kerimamansaryyev/dart_pusher_channels/README.md

 This package is built according to the [official documentation](https://pusher.com/docs/channels/library_auth_reference/pusher-websockets-protocol/) of Pusher Channels protocol.

-The package has flexibale API containing interfaces for building custom connection and authorization.
+The package has flexible API containing interfaces for building custom connection and authorization.
 By default, it supports connection to **Web sockets** over the [web_socket_channel](https://pub.dev/packages/web_socket_channel) out of the box.

 # Supported platforms
 This package was tested on:
-* Anrdoid
+* Android
-* IOS
+* iOS
 * Web
 * Windows